jrosen48/utk-homepage/content/post/2019-12-10-using-r-r-studio-from-a-pixel-slate-chromebook.md

 sudo apt-get install r-base r-base-dev
 ```

-Run the following to check that R installed
+Run the following to check that R installed:

 ```
 R